goosefraba/packer-aws-example/README.md

 	packer build -var ‘aws_access_key=XXX’ -var ‘aws_secret_key=YYY’ example.json

 This will build your AMI with packer.
 Be aware that this may take some time as packer spins up an instance using the defined source_ami property.

+Also have a look at the passed variables.
+You should replace those with your **access key** and your **secret key** that you can find in the Amazon AWS Console.

 If your build succeeds, you will get a console output like this: